 I’m sharing a fun DIY advent calendar to get you in the mood for a little holiday cheer!
-A HUGE thanks to my sweet friend Kristen for bringing us all together to share our holiday graphics and vignettes with you again this holiday season!

 Each year I always buy three chocolate advent calendars from Trader Joe’s for the boys.
 Yes, they usually they eat the chocolate in the morning, shhhhh.
 In addition to the chocolate, I always make sure the kids know about the true meaning of Advent and why we celebrate. nope it’s not about the chocolate and gifts